 How screen reader users navigate a page

-As a visual user, you rarely read a page from top to bottom/ left to right your first time around a page.
+As a sighted user, you rarely read a page from top to bottom/ left to right your first time around a page.
 Usually, you will scan the page in a random order looking for things that are relevant to your purpose on the page.
 You may scan for available links or buttons or may scroll down the page to sections and headings.
 You will most likely skip over ads and other parts of the page you are familiar with, like the main navigation.

 Screen readers give users the same functionality via keystrokes, or keyboard shortcuts.
 This is accomplished by hijacking, or intercepting, all keyboard interactions.
 Now users, with JAWS for example, can use the